Key Takeaways

 We Handle the Complexity

 Navigating medical liens and subrogation is one of the most complex aspects of personal injury practice.
 Getting it wrong can mean you receive far less than you deserve—or face personal liability after the fact.
+We handle lien identification, negotiation, and resolution as a standard part of every injury case — not as an afterthought.

 If you've been injured and are facing significant medical bills, contact us for a free consultation.
 We'll help you understand what you're actually facing and develop a strategy to maximize your net recovery.